madrilene/eleventy-excellent/src/pages/get-started.md

 will find that Tailwind CSS does not work as you might expect.
 I explain this in [one of the blog posts](/blog/what-is-tailwind-css-doing-here/).

-The [blog posts](/blog/page-0/) also explain / show some basic features that aren't covered here.
+The [blog posts](/blog/page-0/) also explain / show some features that aren't covered here.

 ## "Docs" lol